 The key objectives of the project are the following:

-- Creating an empirically rich resource to illuminate national and European policy and legislative debates on the strengthening and harmonization of semi-formal proceedings.
+- Creating an empirically rich resource to illuminate national and European policy and legislative debates on the strengthening and harmonization of preventive restructuring proceedings and tools;

 - Establishing a restructuring negotiation framework for banks and lenders in general, thereby facilitating efficient management of non-performing loans.